carpentries/maintainer-onboarding/episodes/06-git-workflow.md

 In this setup, since you are `clone`ing down from the original `carpentries` repo, the remote will be your `origin`.
-This is the same workflow as if you are working on your own personal repository, and you can `git push origin gh-pages`.
+This is the same workflow as if you are working on your own personal repository, and you can `git push origin main`.

 :::::::::::::::::::::::::::::::::::::::::  callout